OP-TEE/optee_docs/architecture/core.rst

 triggers normal world to make a yielding call into secure world to do the bottom half processing.

+Asynchronous notifications can also be used by secure world to notify non-secure of interrupt events when these events are multiplexed on a secure interrupt.
+These feature in described in section `_ns_interrupt_notifications`_.

 .. uml::
     :align: center
     :caption: Top half, bottom half example